Gluesticks Blog

 pie crust with sliced bananas for banana cream pie

-Place them into the cooled pie crust in a single layer.
+Place them into the baked pie crust in a single layer.

 banana cream pudding in pie shell